emdashcodes/prompt-link/README.md

 4. Press F5 in VS Code to launch a new window with the extension loaded
 5. Use the test server in the `test` directory for development

+## Future Plans

+- Add support for more AI tools
+- Internationalization

 ## Release Notes

 ### 0.1.0